 We will continue to provide most of our school support online where it is sensible to do so.
-To minimise risk and to reduce the likelihood of Teach First spreading COVID-19 between schools, our employees will only be permitted to make one school visit per day and cannot complete school visits in an area under different tier restrictions to the area in which they live.
+To minimise risk and to reduce the likelihood of Teach First spreading COVID-19 between schools, our employees will only be permitted to make one school visit per day.

 Frequently Asked Questions

 We know it’s an uncertain time.
 Below are answers to some frequently asked questions to provide more guidance.
 As circumstances change, we'll keep these updated with the latest information as soon as we’re able to provide it.

 - Are the Leading Together programme start and end dates changing?

 There are no changes to the programme start and end dates for any of the Leading Together cohorts:

 - Cohort 2 continues until April 2021.

 - Cohort 3 starts on 30 March 2020 and runs until April 2022.

 - Applications are now open for cohort 4 starting in spring 2021.